Skip to main content

 Create VPC and subnet

-Before creating an instance, you must create the VPC and subnet where the instance will be created.
-If you don’t have a VPC and subnet, refer to the Create VPC and Create Subnet documents to create them.
+Before creating an instance, you must create a VPC and subnet in which the instance will be created.
+If you do not have a VPC and subnet, refer to the Create VPC and Create subnet documentation to create them.

 Create key pair

-A key pair must be created to access the instance via SSH connection.
-Refer to the Create key pair document, create a key pair, and store the private key issued at the time of creation.
+A key pair must be generated to connect to the instance through SSH.
+Refer to the Create key pair documentation to create a key pair and store the private key issued during generation.

 Create security group

-To secure the instance at the network level, create a security group and add appropriate inbound rules.
-Refer to the Create security group document, and add the following rules to the inbound rules.
+To ensure high security at the instance level, create a security group and add appropriate inbound rules.
+Refer to the Create security group documentation to create a security group and add the following rules to the inbound rules.

 ProtocolSourcePort numberRule description

-TCP{Your public IP}/32 22 Allow SSH access to instances connected to this security group from your local PC
+TCP {User Public IP}/3222 Allow SSH access from the local PC to instances connected to this security group

 Check my public IP